MugsyCarter/runnervate/README.md

-# backpackingPNW
+# California-Lynching-Database
-A web app to create and share backpacking trip itineraries.
+A Web portal for entering data to a project studying Lynchings in California.